Sharp rise in reported cyber incidents in Switzerland

 According to Schütz, the obligation to report exists in order to gain a better understanding of where the problems lie and what technologies are needed to control the attacks.
 If cyberattacks are thwarted, there is no need to report them, because there has never been a real threat.

-In the first month since its launch, the OFCS recorded 25 notifications.
+In the first month since its launch, the NCSC recorded 25 notifications.
 Four of these provided information on how the hacking took place, and two received support from the federal authorities.
-“We expect the number of reports to increase,” said the OFCS Director.
+“We expect the number of reports to increase,” said the NCSC Director.

 Translated from French by DeepL/sb